acgrissom/presentations/2023-chatgpt.md

 - Trained on Common Crawl dataset
     - nearly one trillion words

-- Support 2,048 characters of prior context.
+- Supports 2,048 characters of prior context.

 ---